A Moonlight Ski

-An on-site campground provides more than 300 well-serviced open, wooded sites and features laundry facilities, hot showers and kitchen shelters.
-A recreation centre provides children’s entertainment and a campers’ convenience store stocks groceries, propane, firewood and a snack bar.
+Mactaquac Provincial Park’s campground provides more than 300 campsites in both open and wooded areas (2 of which are wheelchair accessible) and features laundry facilities, hot showers and kitchen shelters.
+The recreation centre provides children’s entertainment and activities.
+The campers’ store is convenient to stock up on groceries, propane, firewood and snacks.

-Are you a golf enthusiast?
-Mactaquac Golf Course is located within the park’s boundaries and features a beautiful 18-hole championship course.
-Mactaquac Lodge offers a popular dining room with licensed lounge, locker rooms, showers and pro shop.
+Mactaquac Golf Course is located within the park’s boundaries and features a beautiful 18-hole championship course, including golf carts, driving range, putting green, club rental, golf pros, lessons and beverage cart.
+Mactaquac Lodge offers a canteen and a popular dining room with licensed lounge, locker rooms, showers and pro shop.

-The park is open daily from 8 a.m. to 10 p.m. throughout the winter, with the sliding hills and skating pond lit nightly until closing.
-Please call ahead for weather conditions prior to cross-country skiing, ice skating or tobogganing.
+The park is open daily from 8 a.m. to 9 p.m.
+(4 p.m.
+Monday-Tuesday) throughout the winter.
+The sliding hills and skating pond are lit nightly until closing.
+Call ahead for weather conditions prior to cross-country skiing, ice skating, tobogganing or winter camping.